vincentservio/js-rails-as-api-extracting-a-service-class-onl01-seng-ft-052620/README.md

 ## Introduction

-In the previous lessons, we started to see how customizing our JSON data in the controller works but can start to get pretty complicated.
+In the previous lessodns, we started to see how customizing our JSON data in the controller works but can start to get pretty complicated.
 It is possible for a single controller action to render data from multiple models on our Rails API.
 It is also possible to specify what we want and don't want to render.